DorukCem/mini_spreadsheet/readme.md

 # How to Use
 ## UI
 You can edit cells by clicking on them.
 To add a reference to another cell (only when writing expressions), such as 'A1', you can click on the cell you want to reference while holding down the Ctrl key.
 You can hover over any error to see a detailed description.
+When the contents of the cell does not fit the cell, the content will be truncated, you can see the full contents of the cell by hovering over it.

 ## Syntax